To Live (1994)

 The film looks back on four generations of the Xu family: Xu Fugui, played by Ge You; his father, a wealthy landowner; his wife, Jiazhen, played by Gong Li; their daughter, Fengxia, and son, Youqing; and finally their grandson, Little Bun.
 The action goes from the Chinese Civil War in the late 1940s to the Cultural Revolution of the 1960s and 1970s.
 The film, like many examples of fiction and film in the 1970s and 1980s, demonstrates the difficulties of the common Chinese, but ends when conditions are seemingly improving in the 1980s.

 To Live was screened at the 1994 New York Film Festival before eventually receiving a limited release in the United States on November 18, 1994.
-The film has been used in the United States as a support to teach Chinese history in high schools and colleges.
+The film has been used in the United States as a support to teach Chinese history in colleges.

 Having achieved international success with his previous films (Ju Dou and Raise the Red Lantern), director Zhang Yimou's To Live came with high expectations, and lived up to it, receiving critical acclaim.
 It is the first Chinese film that had its foreign distribution rights pre-sold.
 Furthermore, To Live brought home the Grand Prix, Prize of the Ecumenical Jury, and Best Actor Award (Ge You) from the 1994 Cannes Film Festival, the highest major international awards Zhang Yimou has ever won.